frederic-perez/AmE-dictionary/data/dictionary.md

 __expunge__ _v_ :two: (expunged) __1__ To erase, delete, or strike out: _expunged their names from the list._ __2__ To eliminate completely; wipe out: _a government's attempt to expunge dissidents._
 __exquisite__ _Exquisite acting._
 __extemporaneous__ _adj_
+__extended family__ _n_ A family group that consists of parents, children, and other relatives, often living in close proximity.
 __extent__ _To the same extent._
 __extenuate__ _v_ :astonished:
 __extol__ _v_ :three::hammer: (extols) _But he extols running as what helps him stay clean._